C. A. Rosetti: Before 1848

 Constantin Alexandru Rosetti was born in Bucharest, the son of the ruler Alexandru Rosetti and Elena, maiden name Obedeanu.

 He studied at the Saint Sava National College in Bucharest, where his teachers included Eftimie Murgu and Jean Alexandre Vaillant.
 In 1832 (or 1833) he joined the army, and served until August 1836, when he resigned.
 "He started literature, then entered the administration, being the chief of police in Pitesti in 1842, and then in the magistracy, being a prosecutor at the Civil Court of Bucharest.
 He resigned in 1845."

-In 1844 he left for Paris for the first time: "Then I hoped that working 3-4 years, I would return to my homeland, I would shine full of science and virtues, I would one day made happy at least my mam, I would raise my homeland a little and would die with the thoughts that I have fulfilled my mission beautifully."
+In 1844 he left for Paris for the first time: "Then I hoped that working 3–4 years, I would return to my homeland, I would shine full of science and virtues, I would one day made happy at least my mum, I would raise my homeland a little and would die with the thoughts that I have fulfilled my mission beautifully."
 It is related to other friends and companions: Ion C. Brătianu, painter Constantin Daniel Rosenthal, Vasile Mălinescu, Andronescu, Scarlat Vîrnav.
 By the end of September (beginning of October) he left the country, because he learned that his mother was sick.

 After the death of his mother (December 1844), in mid-1845 he left again for Paris, where he attended the courses of historians and thinkers Jules Michelet, Edgar Quinet, and other representatives of the French revolutionary spirit of that time.
 Here, together with Moldovan Scarlat Vârnav, he tried to rally Wallachian and Moldavian students around new ideas of national self-determination and social justice.
 In this atmosphere, in December 1845, the Society of Romanian students in Paris was founded, whose first purpose was to help the poorer, but gifted, young people to study in Paris.
 The chairman became Ion Ghica, the secretary C. A. Rosetti, and cashier Scarlat Vârnav.